stroblp/svelte-persistent-store/README.md

 options:
     storeKey:
         key value for the persistent db

     initVal:
         intial value to be stored in persistent db

     storeName:
-        store name: default value is set to "default-store",
+        store name: default value is set to "default-store"

     dbName:
-        DB name: default value is set to "svelte-presistent-db",
+        DB name: default value is set to "svelte-presistent-db"

     driver:
         INDEXEDDB (default)